Old Forest

 In J. R. R. Tolkien’s fictional universe of Middle-earth, the Old Forest was a daunting and ancient woodland just beyond the eastern borders of the Shire.
-Its first and main appearance in print was in The Fellowship of the Ring, especially in the eponymous chapter 6.
+Its first and main appearance in print was in the chapter of the 1954 The Fellowship of the Ring titled "The Old Forest".
+The hobbits of the Shire found the forest hostile and dangerous; the nearest, the Bucklanders, planted a great hedge to border the forest and cleared a strip of land next to it.
+A malign tree-spirit, Old Man Willow, grew beside the River Withywindle in the centre of the forest, controlling most of it, though Tom Bombadil presides over the forest.

+The scholar Verlyn Flieger has observed that the hostility of the Old Forest and of Old Man Willow contradicts Tolkien's otherwise protective stance for wild nature.
+Scholars have discussed the symbolism of the Old Forest, likening it to "Old England", and, given that the protagonist Frodo Baggins calls it "the shadowed land", to Death.

 Fictional role

 Overview

 The Old Forest lay near the centre of Eriador, a large region of north-west Middle-earth.
 It was one of the few survivors of the primordial forests which had covered much of Eriador before the Second Age.
 Indeed, it had once been but the northern edge of one immense forest which reached all the way to Fangorn forest, hundreds of miles to the south-east.

 The vicinity of the Old Forest was the domain of three nature-spirits: Tom Bombadil, Goldberry, and Old Man Willow.
 The powers of these beings doubtless contributed to its survival when other forests were destroyed.

 Old Man Willow, along with the Barrow-wight and Tom Bombadil himself, first appeared in Tolkien's narrative poem The Adventures of Tom Bombadil, where Old Man Willow trapped Bombadil himself briefly.
-Willow is portrayed as a sentient and evil willow tree with various powers including hypnosis and the ability to move his roots and trunk.
+Willow is portrayed as a sentient and evil willow tree with powers including hypnosis and the ability to move his roots and trunk.
 Some characters of the story speculate that he may have been related to the Ents, or possibly the Huorns.
 However, unlike Ents or Huorns, he is portrayed more like a tree, with roots in the ground, and without the ability to move from place to place.
 Tom Bombadil had power over Old Man Willow, and checked the evil as much as he could, or was willing.